joejoe909/ZorpionInfiltration/README.md

 # Zorpion Infiltration
 #### Download the repo and then use the powerpoint or pdf manual to see my designs.
-#### You can my design notes to get an idea of how i design as I work on this project.
+#### You can see my design notes to get an idea of how i design as I work on this project.
 #### Zorpion Infiltration is a basic python text based game as a school project.

 ## Current state